-18. RETURNED PRODUCTS
+18. RETURNED PRODUCTS ASSESSMENT

-The necessary assessment and decision regarding the disposition of recalled products must be made by an authorized person.
+The necessary assessment and decision regarding the disposition of returned products must be made by person authorized by the management of the firm.
 The nature of the product returned to the distributor or manufacturer, any special storage conditions required, its condition and history and the time elapsed since it was issued, should all be considered in this assessment.

-Destruction of pharmaceutical products should be done in accordance with National requirements regarding disposal of such products, and with due consideration to protection of the environment.
+Destruction of pharmaceutical products should be carried out keeping in view the requirements provided by Pakistan Environment Protection Agency and with due consideration to protection of the environment.
+Furthermore, for destruction of raw materials, concerned MSDS may also be referred.
 Moreover, records of all returned and/or destroyed pharmaceutical products should be kept for a predetermined period.